 Most lease companies offer to apply the referral on your behalf, ensure you send them the code as above, at a minimum the last bit should suffice, i.e. dave11603.
 The lease company then send this over with the car they are ordering to Tesla Enterprise who will apply it to your order.

-The persons code you have used will either see your first name or the lease companies name next to the order within the ‘Loot Box’ or within their Tesla account
+The persons code you have used will either see your first name or the lease companies name next to the order within the Referral awards section of the Tesla App.

 A word of caution